Select a different state:

 • that a mutually faithful, monogamous marriage is the only appropriate setting for sexual intercourse.

-Human sexuality instruction provided in schools need not address every component of “abstinence-only” instruction.
+Schools are not required to address every component of “abstinence-only” instruction.
 However, no instruction provided under an “abstinence-only” program can contradict any of these components.
 Instruction may also include a discussion of contraceptives, so long as it includes “a factual presentation of the risks and failure rates.”
 In addition to teaching abstinence-only concepts, “abstinence-plus” instruction may discuss broader sexual health topics, such as “the nature, causes and effects of [STDs],” and human immunodeficiency virus (HIV) and other STD prevention education.
 However, the program “shall not include instruction and demonstrations on the application and use of condoms.”
 The Mississippi Department of Education must approve each district’s curriculum, as well as establish a protocol for ensuring that provided instruction is “age, grade, and developmentally appropriate.”
 Students must be separated by gender at all times when sexuality instruction is taught.
 In addition, no instruction provided through an “abstinence-only” or “abstinence-plus” curriculum shall teach that “abortion can be used to prevent the birth of a baby.”

 Parents or guardians must receive notification at least one week prior to the provision of any human sexuality instruction, and they “have the right to request the inclusion of their child” in sex education instruction.
 This is referred to as an “opt-in” policy.